Fifty years on, why doesn’t Turin reminisce about its starring role in

 The Italian Job Revisited in 2003

 As I’ve already said, if it hadn’t been for an appreciation of The Italian Job, I may not have discovered the charm and beauty of Turin.
-Yet, without Turin what kind of film would The Italian Job have been?
-An Americanised version of the film was made in 2003, starring Charlize Theron and Mark Wahlberg.
+Yet, without Turin what kind of film would it have been?
+An Americanised version of The Italian Job was made in 2003, starring Charlize Theron and Mark Wahlberg.
 It was set in Venice to justify the use of the original title and presumably to use an Italian city that most Americans would have actually heard of.
 It is not a bad remake, but personally I feel Venice didn’t create quite the same level of charm and endearment that Turin gave to the original.

 So, in making a film about one, I couldn’t possibly ignore the other.
 Both had to feature equally and hand-in-hand.
 My piece is not perfect, but I’m proud of the overall result, and if my small contribution to the world of The Italian Job and the city of Turin inspires at least one person to enquire further about either or indeed both, then it will have been well worth all the effort…

-Here’s an interesting video highlighting the making of the 1969 film
+And here’s an interesting video highlighting the making of the 1969 film, The Italian Job

 Enjoy.
 TLT x